walmartlabs/linearroad/GENERATEDATA.md

 # How to generate data files

 ## Notes
+2016-07-26: The tolls files are automatically created and cleaned using https://github.com/walmart/LinearGenerator.

 2016-07-25: See https://github.com/walmart/LinearGenerator for an updated data generator that only requires Java.
 The tolls file would still have to be created and cleaned separately:

 `time java historical_tolls <num xways> <max carid> <output file>`